 Vrms = 170 VAC × (1/(√2)) = 120.2082 VAC RMS ≈ 120 VAC RMS

 Pure sine waves also have the lowest THD among the different wave forms.
 Although pure sine waves by name should not have any THD; in actuality, pure sine waves inverters produce output waves with THD of 0-5%.
 This low THD means virtually any device(even really sensitive ones) can run without problems.
 However, pure sine wave inverters are the most expensive.

 Harmonic Distortion In-Depth (top⇑)

-The output sine waves of an inverter is not a completely pure sine wave; it is a complex wave made up of the main sine wave plus additional waves that act like “noise”.
-The additional waves(harmonics) which act like “noise” is not really noise, but these harmonics are a result of electrical topology inefficiencies(or system non-linearities) that result in an output ac wave that doesn’t completely match a sine wave.
+The output sine wave of an inverter is not a completely pure sine wave; it’s a complex wave made up of the main sine wave plus additional waves that act like “noise”.
+The additional waves(harmonics) which act like “noise” is not really noise; but these harmonics are a result of electrical topology inefficiencies(or system non-linearities) that result in an output AC wave that doesn’t completely match a sine wave.

-As to how these complex waves are described, first, there is a pure sine wave at a fundamental frequency(f1).
-These distortions are measured in terms of added overtones(or harmonics in the case of inverters) to the original pure sine wave with f1.
+First, there is a pure sine wave at a fundamental frequency(f1).
+These distortions are measured in terms of added overtones(or harmonics) to the original pure sine wave with f1.
 An overtone is any frequency higher than the fundamental frequency.
-The frequencies of harmonics, specifically, are integer multiples of the pure sine wave signal at the fundamental frequency(f1).
-Because MSWs are a variation of square waves, the integer multiples are always odd numbers.
-Also, the amplitude for the odd harmonics follows this equation: A1*(1/n) where A1 is the 1st harmonic(or original) amplitude and n is current amplitude.
+The frequencies of the added overtones are integer multiples of the pure sine wave at the fundamental frequency(f1).
+Because MSWs are a variation of square waves, the integer multiples are always odd numbers (with the even harmonics equaling zero).
+Also, the amplitude for the odd harmonics follows this equation: A1*(1/n) where A1 is the 1st harmonic(or original) amplitude and n is the current harmonic.

 The above was a simple example, the breaking down of the complex waveforms for modified and stepped sine waves may be slightly different.